freeCodeCamp/guide/src/pages/css/styling-lists/index.md

 #### `list-style-type`

-The markers that appear in ordered and unordered lists can be styled in a variety of ways.
+The markers (or bullet points) that appear in ordered and unordered lists can be styled in a variety of ways.
 The CSS property for styling the marker type is `list-style-type`.
-The default value for ordered lists is `decimal`, whereas the default for unordered lists is `disc`.
+The default `list-style-type` value for an ordered list is `decimal`, whereas the default for an unordered list is `disc`.

 Ordered list example:
 > ```css